Syria – Central and Northeast (Aleppo, Homs, Hama, Idlib, Latakia, Tartus) November 5-7, 2019

 Starting on 6 May 2011, the city was under siege by the Syrian Army and security forces.
 The Syrian government claims it is targeting “armed gangs” and “terrorists” in the area.
 According to the Syrian opposition, Homs has since become a “blighted city,” where authorities regularly block deliveries of medicine, food and fuel to the inhabitants of certain districts.
 By June, there were near-daily confrontations between protesting residents and Syrian forces.
 As a result of these circumstances, there have been more deaths in Homs and its vicinity than in other areas of Syria.
 Homs was the first Syrian city where images of al-Assad and his family were routinely torn down or defaced and the first place where Syrian forces used artillery during the uprising.
 The Center for Documenting Violations in Syria claims that at least 1,770 people have been killed in Homs since the uprising began.

-On 9 December 2015, under a UN-negotiated deal, the remnants of anti-government forces and their families, that had been under siege the al-Wair district for three years, began to evacuate from the city
+On 9 December 2015, under a UN-negotiated deal, the remnants of anti-government forces and their families, who had been under siege in the al-Wair district for three years, began to evacuate from the city

-During the Syrian civil war, 30% of the city was destroyed in the war due to the Siege of Homs; reconstruction to affected parts of the city is underway with major reconstruction beginning in 2018.
+During the Syrian Civil War, 30% of the city was destroyed in war due to the Siege of Homs; reconstruction of affected parts of the city is underway with major reconstruction beginning in 2018.

 Khalid ibn Al-Walid Mosque.
 This is a large grey stone mosque with two new limestone minarets and several silver domes.
 It was closed – the main mosque is relatively undamaged but the grey/white striped courtyard is heavily damaged.